afser10/immo-documentation-TEST/web-app/content/en/docs/prologue/introduction.md

 ---
-title: "Home screen overview"
+title: "Main menu overview"
-description: "In this section basic interface elements will be shown and explained."
+description: "Here we will tell and show which interface elements are responsible for what."
-lead: "In this section basic interface elements will be shown and explained."
+lead: "Here we will tell and show which interface elements are responsible for what."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false